thorathome/Blynk_Examples/HTTPS Blynk 2.0 GET and UPDATE (put)/Readme.md

 I tried both Content types for the HTTP GETs: "text/plain", and "application/x-www-form-urlencoded".
 Both work.
 No noted change in elapsed runtimes.

-I have also posted these sketches in Blynk COmmunity [https://community.blynk.cc/t/webhook-widget/54152/30](https://community.blynk.cc/t/webhook-widget/54152/30)
+I have also posted these sketches in Blynk Community [https://community.blynk.cc/t/webhook-widget/54152/30](https://community.blynk.cc/t/webhook-widget/54152/30)

 Hope this helps the cause.